neilgogogo/digital_musicology/README.md

 ○ Which methods are you planning to use?

-We need to sort Beethoven's works according to the timeline, and analyze the distribution and transformation of tones, timbres, and noses in different timeline works.
+We need to sort Beethoven's works according to the timeline, and analyze the distribution and transformation of different nodes, node combination, and Chords in different timeline works.

 ○ How are they related to the research question?